finos/common-domain-model/documentation/source/documentation.rst

 Trade State
 ^^^^^^^^^^^

-Market participants transact with each other in the financial products described in the `Product Model Section`_.
-At each stage in the transaction lifecycle, a *trade state* is associated to the underlying product of that transaction, from execution to settlement to maturity.
-Trade lifecycle events describe the *state-transition* events that impact the trade state.
+When market participants transact with each other in financial products, a *trade state* is associated to the underlying product of that transaction at each stage in the transaction lifecycle, from execution to settlement to maturity.
+The trade lifecycle events that are represented by the CDM Event Model describe the *state-transition* events that impact the trade state.

 The CDM state-transition model is based on the following design principles: